MDAnalysis/membrane-curvature/docs/api.rst

 :mod:`~membrane_curvature.binning_surface` assigns atoms to a regular grid, stores the mean height per cell, and estimates partial derivatives using the physical bin spacing with finite differences.

+The binning method supports a brick-wall filter to remove high-frequency noise from the height field.
+The filter is applied to the height field before calculating curvature.
+:mod:`~membrane_curvature.fft_filtering` provides the functions to apply the filter and to resolve the pass-band limits.

 Curvature
 =========